brainhack-ch/nwbview/README.md

 All contributions are welcome and very much appreciated :)

+`nwbview` is currently in alpha version.
+Do not hesitate to create a new issue with your suggestions.

 We use Github's issue tracker, pull requests and the discussion interfaces for the contributions.

 The pull requests require the approval from a maintainer as well as the CI checks.